Private Collection

 Binding

-Hand-bound red velvet with capitals and cuts in conformity with the original color, veins on the back and gold tooling (24 kt) with gems on the plates; in wooden case.
+Bound in red velvet with capitals and cuts in conformity with the original color, veins on the back and gold tooling (24 kt) with gems on the plates.

 Our Price